-Not because the real estate market went gangbusters – although it did where I was investing – but because about a year ago I made it a personal goal to pay attention to fewer things.
+Not because the real estate markets went gangbusters – although they did where I was investing – but because about a year ago I made it a personal goal to pay attention to fewer things.

 Fewer forecasts, fewer predictions, fewer breaking news headlines.

 It’s been wonderful and it made a world of difference to me as an investor.

 I want to share with you how I did it.

 First, a story about why I did this.

 You see…about a year ago I sat down with a group of my high net worth clients (some of them very, very successful investors) to talk about the year ahead in the property market.